w3c/sync-media-pub/docs-src/pages/explainer.md

 * Restrict: there can be one audio file per HTML document.
 * Restrict: the audio file must play in the correct order by default.
 * Expand: allow additional selectors, not just fragment IDs.
-* Adapt: allow the EPUB package document's `media-overlay` attribute to accept a list of space-separated values

 See [caveats](caveats) related to going from EPUB Media Overlays to SyncMediaLite.